g-georgia/emotional-support-pet-store/README.md

 mvn install
 ```
 command in terminal in the root directory of the project.

-2. Set up the configuration in your IDE: to comman line field enter:
+2. Set up the configuration in your IDE: to comman line field enter the jetty run command along with e-mail account credentials, which is used to send confirmation e-mail.
+In case your e-mail account applies 2-factor authentication, you need to create an Application Password for running this application.
 ```
-jetty:run
+jetty:run -Demail=<email> -Dpassword=<password>
 ```
 3. Start running the application and visit your `http://localhost:8080/` to see the `index` page.